Research

 The MRL lab is made up of a diverse group of undergraduate and graduate students, who study a broad range of processing and applications, and relations to industry.

-Dr. Hossam Kishawy
+Dr. Kishawy

 Dean of Faculty of Engineering and Applied Science, Professor